Q: Why eat BUFF?

 Q: Is Bison “Gamey” tasting?

-A: Animal meat is flavoured by whatever the animal eats during its life.
+A: Animal meat is flavored by whatever the animal eats during its life.
 So wild animals have a more “earthy” taste as they eat what is most natural – wild grasses, and legumes.
-Our Big Rock Bison are fed only 100% grass.
 The bison and beef used in our BUFF sticks are from reputable, upstanding farming operations that allow the animals to graze naturally but they may see a grain ration in their lifetime, so we cannot say that they are 100% grass fed – but we are certain that they are raised and harvested in the way which aligns with our farm practices.